SruthiG17/Video_Game/README.md

 and therefore more fun. the variable how_long is in this python file (once as global variable and once in the again function), so both instances of the variable would have to be changed in order to play at a new set time when first playing the game and also when trying again.

+The code for this game references two imports: pygame and gamebox.
+Gamebox is a python file created by my professor, Luther Tychonievich, for the purposes of simplying the use of the pygame import.

 This project was completed with the guidance of Sean Gatewood (my class TA).